Is Boxing Good For Your Mental Health?

 “Even that brief of a burst can reduce the risk of developing depression, and can help some people come out of depression,” explains neuropsychologist Dr. Julie Brody Magid.

 Boxing is a full-body workout that may have a few added advantages for your mental health over other forms of exercise.
+Still curious, is boxing good for mental health, let's read on to find out.

 Boxing As A Meditative Movement